Amgaa0916/CSS-project/README.md

 # CSS-project
 CSS knowledge check by creating project

 Used varius css elements.
-Flexbox especially used alot.
+Flexbox is specially used alot.
 Got much more knowledge about varius elements interaction.